 The Gospel the disciples were to carry contains not only information about Jesus but also concerns the wonderful message he brought regarding the coming Kingdom of God on earth.

 The Great Commission includes a call to repent of sin, to accept Christ's sacrifice for the forgiveness of those sins, to go under the waters of baptism and receive God's Spirit, and to live a life of obedience to God's laws, ways and will.

-The New Testament contains MANY examples of God moving "average" Christians to do great things.
+The New Testament contains many examples of God moving "average" Christians to do great things.
 After Stephen was martyred (Acts 7), many of the brethren fled Jerusalem but took with them the Gospel message.
-The Bible states they went everywhere PREACHING the word (Acts 8:4)!
-Some of these taught Jesus only to Jews while others preached to GENTILES.
-What was the fruit of their labor?
-God caused so many people in Antioch, both Jews and Gentiles, to repent that Barnabas had to go and help them (Acts 11:19 - 23)!
+The Bible states they went everywhere preaching the word (Acts 8:4) in the spirit of the commission given by Jesus!

 The New Testaments lists no less than twenty-one fellowships where a group of believers and those interested in the Messiah met in homes to worship God and learn from the Bible.
-These groups helped spread the gospel in their local areas.
+These groups played their part in God's work by helping to spread the gospel in their local areas.

 House churches who played their part in God's commission included those in places like Corinth (1Corinthians 16:19), Laodicea (Colossians 4:15 - 16), Ephesus (Acts 20:17), Colossae (Philemon 1 - 2) and many others.

 What is the Great Commission?
 It is the work Jesus gave not only to his twelve personally chosen disciples but to the entire church he was building upon himself (Matthew 16:18).
 It is the charge to take his words, and the entirety of what Scripture teaches, to the ends of the earth.